1. Answers

 2. Building Local Commands with Infrastructure as Code

-Below is the example code block:
+Below is the code example to illustrate the process:

 import * as pulumi from "@pulumi/pulumi";